 Christine G. Ortiz

-Christine G. Ortiz is a second-year law student at City University of New York School of Law.
-Currently, Ms. Ortiz serves as President of the Latin American Law Student Association and a staff member of the City University of New York Law Review.
+Christine G. Ortiz is a 2013 graduate of the City University of New York School of Law, where she served as President of the Latin American Law Student Association (LALSA) and as a staff member of the City University of New York Law Review.

-Ms. Ortiz spent the summer of 2011 as a legal intern at the New York County District Attorney's Office in the Special Victims Bureau, Child Abuse Unit.
-She is driven by an interest in Human Rights law — both international and domestic — with a particular focus on the rights of the Latino community and children.
+While at CUNY Law, Ms. Ortiz served as a legal intern at the New York County District Attorney's Office in the Special Victims Bureau, Child Abuse Unit.
+Ms. Ortiz is driven by an interest in Human Rights law — both international and domestic — with a particular focus on the rights of the Latino community and children.